Federal Perkins Loan Information

 A deferment is a benefit; therefore, you must apply for it and receive subsequent approval.
 Failure to properly apply for deferment can disqualify you from future benefits and cause your loan to become in default.

-Forbearance is a period of time when principal payments are not due but interest does accrue against the loan.
+Forbearance is a period of time when principal payments are not due but interest accrues against the loan.
 There are several ways you qualify for forbearance.
 Please consult your promissory note or contact University Accounting Service with your questions.

 The Federal Perkins Loan program provides for cancellation benefits.
 A cancellation accrues when a portion of the loan is forgiven due to certain terms and conditions are being met.
 Please consult your promissory note or contact University Accounting Service to see if you qualify for cancellation.